Antinutrients: are they a health risk?

 In general, they are defined as molecules that are able to reduce the absorption of nutrients, and they can have a significant economic impact when, for instance, an antinutrient-rich plant is used as animal feedstock.

 This is one of the reasons why in many cases their chemical properties are well known, and substantial effort has gone into finding ways to reduce or eliminate them.
-These efforts include, for instance, the breeding of new varieties of crops, or processing techniques that remove or destroy these “bad” molecules.
+These efforts include the breeding of new varieties of crops and processing techniques that remove or destroy these “bad” molecules.

 Of course, antinutrients can also be present in fruits and vegetables usually grown for human consumption, including superfoods and other healthy foods like whole grains and beans.